ioBroker/ioBroker.js-controller/docs/en/admin/settings.md

 ** temperature unit **

-this value is used by some adapters.
-It can be °C or °F.
+this value is used by some adapters. °C or °F is possible.

 **Currency**